mnapoli/bref-bootstrap-benchmarks/README.md

 The LAMP stack is a baseline of running the same code but on a classic server with Apache or Nginx.
 This will help compare performances between LAMP and PHP on Lambda.

+### Conclusion

+The fastest stable runtime seems to be solution E, i.e. PHP-FPM.

+The fastest *experimental* runtime seems to be solution A. However solution G might be a good alternative to A: it provides similar performances but keeps isolation between requests/events.

 ## How to run

 - clone the repository